This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 - Information we process because we have a legal obligation

-Specific uses of information that you provide to us
+Specific use of information that you provide to us

 - Job application and employment

-If you send us information in connection to a job application, we may keep it on file for up to 3 years in case we decide to contact you at a later date.
+If you send us information in relation to a job application, we may keep it on file for up to 3 years in case we decide to contact you at a later date.
 If we employ you, we collect all information about you and your work from time-to-time throughout the period of your employment.
 This information will be used only for purposes which is directly relevant to your employment.
-If your employment ends, we will keep your information on file for 6 years before we destroy/delete it.
+If your employment ends, we will keep your information on file for 6 years before we destroy and/or delete it.